derykmakgill/krawisz/contact.md

 ## Email

 My email is deryk@makgill.ch.

+I love email and I try to respond to everyone.
+If I don't, it is probably my fault, not yours.

 I don't check DMs.

 ## Physical mail